mech/Notes/Design (Product)/resources.md

 ## Behavioural

+> Understanding the psychology and science behind how people interpret information, make decisions, and take action enables us to deliver more effective designs.

 * [The Novelty Effect](https://medium.com/message/the-novelty-effect-cf606715ae62)
 * [Asking users to adopt new behaviors or even modify their existing behaviors is very hard](http://www.subtraction.com/2014/06/12/designing-products-for-existing-behaviors/)
 * [Persuasion: Applying the elaboration likelihood model to design](http://alistapart.com/article/persuasion-applying-the-elaboration-likelihood-model-to-design)